 In 2013 the Otago Community Trust Board agreed to commit a percentage of the Trust’s annual grants budget to pro-actively support initiatives that will make a significant difference to the wellbeing of the Otago community.

 The Trust has outlined that the Funding for Change Priorities for 2018-19 are as follows:

-Since 2013, the Otago Community Trust has worked with the Energy Efficiency and Conservation Authority (EECA) to help fund free insulation into qualifying households.
+Since 2013, the Otago Community Trust has worked with the Energy Efficiency and Conservation Authority (EECA) and more recently with Cosy Homes Trust to help fund free insulation into qualifying households.

-To date our investment into Warm Homes for Otago has exceeded $2 million.
-The project has attracted over $5 million into the Otago region from all funders involved in OCT’s Warm Home programmes.
+To date our investment into Warm Homes for Otago is nearly $4 million.
+The project has attracted over $10 million into the Otago region from all funders involved in OCT’s Warm Home programmes.

 The Otago Community Trust has supported the region’s cycle ways for many years in recognition that the cycle ways provide employment opportunities and economic benefits to the local communities they serve.

 The Trust has supported the Central Otago Rail Trail and more recently the Alps to Ocean Rail Trail with significant grants to ensure trail maintenance is maintained and off road trail sections can be completed.

 In October 2018 the Otago Community Trust was delighted to announce it would invest $1.8 million along with the New Zealand Government ($13m) and the Central Lakes Trust ($11.5m) to create a 536km continuous cycle trail to connect Central Otago’s trail network.

 Soil was turned in Cromwell in early June to mark the start of work on the $6.6 million Lake Dunstan Trail – the first of 170 kilometres of new cycle trails to be developed by the Central Otago Queenstown Trail Network.Read News article HERE